stacks-network/docs/_browser/browser-introduction.md

 client application on your computer.

-If all you want to do is create, manage, and fund an identity and then interact with Dapps, you can simply use the web edition.
-If you have concerns about net censorship, heightened security concerns, or want to develop a Dapp yourself, you may want to download and install the browser's client edition.
+If all you want to do is create, manage, and fund an identity and then interact with DApps, you can simply use the web edition.
+If you have concerns about net censorship, heightened security concerns, or want to develop a DApp yourself, you may want to download and install the browser's client edition.

 To use the web application to create an identity,